-Lilly Kate’s mama bear told 7 News it’s helped her little cub adjust to the weird times we’re living in.
+Lilly Kate’s mama bear, Katie Van Antwerp, told 7 News it has helped her little cub adjust to the weird times we’re living in.

 “Lilly Kate doesn’t understand why we can’t stop and talk,” Katie Van Antwerp said.
 “It’s a way to interact with neighbors and friends without actually seeing one another.”

 Katie Van Antwerp and other parents said explaining the Coronavirus and its effects to their little bears has been hard.